A BPHZ Theorem in Configuration Space: Statement of the result

-\end{defi} For short ranges, the external lines of the considered subgraph are smooth at the point of coincidence and only internal lines determine the local integrability of the weight.
+\end{definition} For short ranges, the external lines of the considered subgraph are smooth at the point of coincidence and only internal lines determine the local integrability of the weight.
 Instead, for large arguments, the external lines contribute with their decay behavior.
-Therefore we consider the edges of the full vertex parts in the UV and all incident edges of the involved vertex set in the IR.
-In order to distinguish both notions, a graph involving all incident edges of a given vertex set $V(\g)$ are denoted by $\dot\g$.
-However, this is implicit for the IR-scaling degree such that we still write $\irs(u[\g])$. \begin{thm} Let $u[\G]\in C^\infty(\IR^{d|V(\G)|}\setminus\oo)$ be the weight over $\G$.
+This was already exploited for the momentum space scheme in \cite{Lowenstein:1975ps}.
+Therefore we consider the edges of the full vertex parts in the UV, but all incident edges of the involved vertex set in the IR.
+In order to distinguish both notions, a graph involving all incident edges of a given vertex set $V(\g)$ is denoted by $\dot\g$.
+However, this is implicit for the IR-scaling degree such that we still write $\irs(u[\g])$. \begin{theorem} Let $u[\G]\in C^\infty(\IR^{d\lvert V(\G)\rvert}\setminus\oo)$ be the weight over $\G$, which has positive scaling degree at the large graph diagonal.
 Suppose that the IR-degree of divergence is positive for all $u[\g]$, $\g\subseteq\G$.
 Then